 The Master of Science in International Affairs at the FSU campus in the Republic of Panama is an interdepartmental graduate program offering globally-oriented professionals the opportunity to acquire an understanding of increasingly complex issues that transcend national boundaries.
-Courses are selected from the participating departments of Anthropology, Economics, Geography, Political Science, History, Philosophy, Religion, Sociology, Urban and Regional Planning, and the School of Public Administration and Policy.
+At FSU Panama, courses are selected from the participating departments of Geography, History, Political Science, Religion, and the School of Public Administration and Policy.
 The program is structured so that it can be individually tailored to a wide variety of career goals, but overall the main emphasis is to integrate one´s preparation in any one of the traditional disciplines with an international, interdisciplinary emphasis.
 The Master´s degree in International Affairs is designed to enable students to pursue successful careers in government service, business, international institutions and non-governmental organizations.

 The Master of Science in International Affairs at the FSU campus in the Republic of Panama is a 32 semester-hour graduate program that can be completed in 5 semesters of enrollment.
 Specific requirements are listed below.